Active ingredient

 I AM TAKING EPISENTA AND PLANNING TO HAVE A BABY

-If you are planning to have a baby, first schedule an appointment with your doctor.
+If you are planning to have a baby, first schedule an appointment with your GP.
+Your GP will urgently refer you to your specialist.

-Do not stop taking Episenta or your contraception, until you have discussed this with your doctor.
-Your doctor will advise you further.
+Do not stop taking Episenta or your birth control (contraception), until you have discussed this with your specialist.
+Your specialist will advise you further.

-Babies born to mothers who have been on valproate are at serious risk of birth defects and problems with development which can be seriously debilitating.
-Your doctor will refer you to a specialist experienced in the management of bipolar disorder or epilepsy, so that alternative treatment options can be evaluated early on.
+Babies born to mothers who have been on valproate are at serious risk of birth defects and problems with development which can be seriously debilitating and/or permanent.
+Your GP will refer you to a specialist experienced in the management of bipolar disorder or epilepsy, so that other treatment options are evaluated early on.
 Your specialist can put several actions in place so that your pregnancy goes as smoothly as possible and any risks to you and your unborn child are reduced as much as possible.

 Key messages: